Special Event FAQs

 - if amplification equipment is used, noise levels should not exceed 105 decibels, measured from 100 feet (30m) from in front of the stage or location of the speaker system.
 A balanced range of sound to minimize base tones is required.
 Speaker systems are to be positioned in a manner that tilts them downward into the crowd attending the event versus projecting over the crowd and into park property.
 The onus is on the event organizer to self-monitor the sound level.

-Outdoor events occuring on civic property will have a Noise Bylaw Extension Request submitted by the Administration using information from the Special Event Application Form.
+Outdoor events occurring on civic property will have a Noise Bylaw Extension Request submitted by the Administration using information from the Special Event Application Form.
 Events with a previous three-year history, with no concerns, or events that occur in the morning will be approved by the Administration.
 Events that do not meet this criteria will have their request forwarded to City Council for approval.